-Another particularly interesting future direction is the study of lower energy EELS edges associated with valence and subvalence subshells.
-In this case the autoionization processes such as Coster-Kroning and super-Coster-Kroning also introduce additional broadening of the spectral features, especially for excitons close to the ionization threshold as demonstrated in analyses of low energy transition metal spectra in \cite{SHIN19811281, vanderLaan_1991}.
-As discussed in appendix~\ref{app:rpa}, inter- and intrashell correlations have a higher impact in the case of outer shell excitations.
-As a result, the generalized RPAE in the basis of relaxed final state orbitals is expected contribute substantially to the differential cross section \cite{Amusia1971, Amusia_1974}.
+Another particularly interesting future direction is the study of lower-energy EELS edges associated with valence and subvalence subshells.
+In this case the autoionization processes such as Coster-Kroning and super-Coster-Kroning also introduce additional broadening of the spectral features, especially for excitons close to the ionization threshold as demonstrated in analyses of low-energy transition metal spectra in \cite{SHIN19811281, vanderLaan_1991}.
+As discussed in Appendix~\ref{app:rpa}, intershell and intrashell correlations have a higher impact in the case of outer shell excitations.
+As a result, the generalized RPAE in the basis of relaxed final-state orbitals is expected to contribute substantially to the differential cross section \cite{Amusia1971, Amusia_1974}.

-Moreover, we considered a high energy electron beam, where the exchange interaction of the beam with the atomic electrons is neglected since it is suppressed by $\sim 1/{p_i}$.
+Moreover, we considered a high-energy electron beam, where the exchange interaction of the beam with the atomic electrons is neglected since it is suppressed by $\sim 1/{p_i}$.
 When the incoming electron energy is low enough compared to the ionized electron's kinetic energy, the final state of the entire system should be solved self-consistently.
-This case can be treated non-relativistically and it is more relevant for low beam voltage and outer shell ionization \cite{PhysRevA.38.1279}.
+This case can be treated non-relativistically and it is more relevant for low-beam voltage and outer-shell ionization \cite{PhysRevA.38.1279}.

-An additional direction for future work is the calculation of the differential cross section in oriented or anisotropic media.
+An additional direction for future work is the calculation of the differential-cross section in oriented or anisotropic media.
 In the present study, we assumed an isotropic distribution of atoms within the target sample.
-This assumption can be relaxed within the current theoretical framework, enabling analysis of oriented (e.g. magnetic) targets beyond the long-wavelength (dipole) approximation, which has been previously demonstrated in \cite{PhysRevB.59.12807}.
+This assumption can be relaxed within the current theoretical framework, enabling analysis of oriented (e.g., magnetic) targets beyond the long-wavelength (dipole) approximation, which has been previously demonstrated in \cite{PhysRevB.59.12807}.

-Finally, we note that the QED differential cross section encompasses all contributions to the electron–atom interaction—Coulomb, electric, and magnetic.
+Finally, we note that the QED differential cross section encompasses all contributions to the electron–atom interaction: Coulomb, electric, and magnetic.
 A detailed comparison of these contributions can offer insights into the kinematic regimes where specific excitation types can be effectively probed.
 As an example, one can identify the relevant contribution of magnetic excitations, such as magnons, compared to Coulomb excitations as a function of the experimental conditions.